The $P_2^1$ Margolis homology of connective topological modular forms: Action of P21 and the length spectral sequence

 The right action of $\Steen$ on $\Steen_*$ is determined by the action of the total squaring operation $\Sq = 1 + \sum_{i >0}\Sq^i$ \cite[Lemma 3.6]{Pearson}

-which is a ring homomorphism. \begin{rem}[Action of the total squaring operation]There are multiple ways to define action of $\Steen$ on $\Steen_*$.
-We would like to collect other commonly used actions here.
+which is a ring homomorphism. \begin{rem}[Action of the total squaring operation]There are multiple ways to define the action of $\Steen$ on $\Steen_*$.
+While we will be using the action defined by \eqref{rightaction}, we would like to collect other commonly used actions here.
 By \cite{Mah81}, the right and left actions of $\Sq$ on $\xi_i$ are given by the formulas

 while the left action on $\zeta_i$ is

 From these formulas we can derive

 the second equation can also be found in \cite{C}. \end{rem}